michaelmario/GitApp-TUTO/README.md

-This a Test App
+This is a Test App
-inorder to be in the clue , i add this comment to be sure that in the near futur it will be a game to add a comment
+inorder to be in the clue , i add this comment, to be sure that in the near futur it will be a game to add any comment